Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Constraint and flux gauge groups

-\begin{remark}[Higher rank theories] The fact that in the theories we explicitly analyze the flux gauge group and algebra are simply given by the gauge group and algebra associated to the manifold $\partial\Sigma$, appears to be a rather special occurrence.
-In particular, it is a consequence of the fact that $\H$ is of rank-1 and $\h$ is of rank-0.
-For theories in which $\bH$ is of rank $k>1$, $\fGo$ has a more subtle characterization, which might generically involve transverse jets of $\xi$ at $\partial \Sigma$.
+\begin{remark}[Higher order theories] The fact that in the theories we explicitly analyze the flux gauge group and algebra are simply given by the gauge group and algebra associated to the manifold $\partial\Sigma$, appears to be a rather special occurrence.
+In particular, it is a consequence of the fact that $\H$ is of order-1 and $\h$ is of order-0.
+For theories in which $\bH$ is of order $k>1$, $\fGo$ has a more subtle characterization, which might generically involve transverse jets of $\xi$ at $\partial \Sigma$.
 Cf. also Section \ref{sec:ultralocality}. \end{remark}